 Speaking of 4am alarms, the Libre 2 app designers apparently don’t understand how insulin works or what dawn phenomenon is.
 For Type 1 diabetics, we take two types of insulin.
 One is a fast-acting insulin used to counter large carbohydrate intake (e.g. meals, snacks) and the other is insulin glargine which is a long-lasting insulin designed to help avoid blood glucose spikes.
 Insulin glargine like Lantus or Toujeo also have the impact of slowly dropping your glucose over time.
 If your last food intake is at 10pm and you wake at 8am, that is 10 hours that the insulin is working and slowly dropping your glucose.

-Going to bed with a blood glucose of even 130 puts you at risk of dropping into the 50s, which triggers several default alarms.
+Going to bed with a blood glucose of even 130 puts some at risk of dropping into the 50s, which triggers several default alarms.
 Disabling all but the mandatory emergency low glucose alarm means that one may fire, but again, up to three times or more as you wait for the sugar to start absorbing into the body.
 To avoid that alarm you have to go into bed with a higher-than-recommended blood glucose which is not healthy.

 Further, even if you drop to the low or mid 50s, many diabetics experience dawn phenomenon.
 This happens at different times and to different degrees, if at all, for many diabetics.
 For me it can naturally raise my blood glucose between 10 to 100 points bringing me out of that ’emergency’ zone.
 That means I expect my glucose to drop considerably overnight and then raise to varying degrees in the morning, never putting me at risk.